- CMV disease afflicts up to 40% of untreated AIDS.

 - Whitley RJ, Jacobson MA, Friedberg DN, et al. Guidelines for the treatment of cytomegalovirus diseases in patients with AIDS in the era of potent antiretroviral therapy: recommendations of an international panel.
 International AIDS Society-USA.
 Arch Intern Med.
 1998;158(9):957-69.
 [PMID:9588429]

-Comment: Document that serves as basis for suggested therapies.
+Comment: The document serves as the basis for suggested therapies mainly from the pre-ART era.
 Though little data other than case series exist for neurological CMV disease, extrapolation from CMV retinitis and GI studies not unreasonable given excellent penetration of both ganciclovir (24-67% of serum level) and foscarnet (13-68%) into the CSF.

 - Cinque P, Cleator GM, Weber T, et al. Diagnosis and clinical management of neurological disorders caused by cytomegalovirus in AIDS patients.
 European Union Concerted Action on Virus Meningitis and Encephalitis.
 J Neurovirol.
 1998;4(1):120-32.
 [PMID:9531020]